seumoo/seumoo-docs/docs/quick-start.md

 # Quick Start Guide to Exploring Fruit City Crashes
 Learn how to navigate the map interface and query crash records in Fruit City.

 *Disclaimer: The following guide is based on a real application I worked on.
-All data in the graphics uses imaginary data.*
+All data in the graphics use imaginary data.*
 ___

 This guide will go over the following: